Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Renaissance inventions often symbolize a bridge between ancient knowledge and modern discovery, and the compound microscope is no exception.

-Although magnifying glasses and rudimentary lenses had been used since antiquity, it was during the Renaissance, with its fervent spirit of inquiry and invention, that the foundation for the compound microscope was laid.
+Although magnifying glasses and rudimentary lenses had been used since antiquity, the foundation for the compound microscope was laid during the Renaissance, with its fervent spirit of inquiry and invention.

 The art and science of lens-making, fostered by a revived interest in optics during the Renaissance, paved the way for the inception of this instrumental device.